-1. The case originated in two applications against the United Kingdom of Great Britain and Northern Ireland lodged with the European Commission of Human Rights ("the Commission") under former Article 25 of the Convention for the Protection of Human Rights and Fundamental Freedoms ("the Convention").
+1. The case originated in two applications against the United Kingdom of Great Britain and Northern Ireland lodged by the applicants with the European Commission of Human Rights ("the Commission") under former Article 25 of the Convention for the Protection of Human Rights and Fundamental Freedoms ("the Convention").

-The first applicant, Mr Duncan Lustig-Prean, is a British national born in 1959 and resident in London.
-He was represented before the Commission and, subsequently, before the Court by Mr S. Grosz, a solicitor practising in London.
-His application was introduced on 23 April 1996 and was registered on 7 May 1996 under file no. 31417/96.

-The second applicant, Mr John Beckett, is a British national born in 1970 and resident in Sheffield.
-He was represented before the Commission and, subsequently, before the Court by Ms H. Larter, a solicitor practising in Sheffield.
-His application was introduced on 11 July 1996 and was registered on 22 July 1996 under file no. 32377/96.
+The first applicant, Ms Jeanette Smith, is a British national born in 1966 and resident in Edinburgh.
+Her application was introduced on 9 September 1996 and was registered on 27 November 1996 under file no. 33985/96.
+The second applicant, Mr Graeme Grady, is a British national born in 1963 and resident in London.
+His application was introduced on 6 September 1996 and was also registered on 27 November 1996 under file no. 33986/96.
+Both applicants were represented before the Commission and, subsequently, before the Court by Mr P. Leech, a legal director of Liberty which is a civil liberties group based in London.

-2. Both applicants complained that the investigations into their homosexuality and their discharge from the Royal Navy on the sole ground that they are homosexual constituted violations of Article 8 of the Covention taken alone and in conjunction with Article 14.

-3. On 20 May 1997 the Commission (Plenary) decided to give notice of the applications to the United Kingdom Government ("the Government") and invited them to submit observations on the admissibility and merits of the applications.
+- 2. The applicants complained that the investigations into their homosexuality and their discharge from the Royal Air Force on the sole ground that they are homosexual constituted violations of Article 8 of the Convention taken alone and in conjunction with Article 14.
+They also invoked Articles 3 and 10 of the Convention taken alone and in conjunction with Article 14 in relation to the policy of the Ministry of Defence against homosexuals in the armed forces and the consequent investigations and discharges.
+They further complained under Article 13 that they did not have an effective domestic remedy for these violations. - 3.
+On 20 May 1997 the Commission (Plenary) decided to give notice of the applications to the United Kingdom Government ("the Government") and invited them to submit observations on the admissibility and merits of the applications.
 In addition, the applications were joined to two similar applications (nos.
-33985/96 and 33986/96, Smith v. the United Kingdom and Grady v. the United Kingdom).
+31417/96 and 32377/96, Lustig-Prean v. the United Kingdom and Beckett v. the United Kingdom).

-The Government, represented by Mr M. Eaton and, subsequently, by Mr C. Whomersley, both Agents, Foreign and Commonwealth Office, submitted their observations on 17 October 1997, to which the applicants replied on 20 November and 8 December 1997, respectively.
+The Government, represented by Mr M. Eaton and, subsequently, by Mr C. Whomersley, both Agents, Foreign and Commonwealth Office, submitted their observations on 17 October 1997.

-4. On 17 January 1998 the Commission decided to adjourn the applications pending the outcome of a reference to the European Court of Justice ("ECJ") pursuant to Article 177 of the Treaty of Rome by the English High Court on the question of the applicability of the Council Directive on the Implementation of the Principle of Equal Treatment for Men and Women as regards Access to Employment, Vocational Training and Promotion and Working Conditions 76/207/EEC ("the Equal Treatment Directive") to a difference of treatment based on sexual orientation.
+- 4. On 17 January 1998 the Commission decided to adjourn the applications pending the outcome of a reference to the European Court of Justice ("ECJ") pursuant to Article 177 of the Treaty of Rome by the English High Court on the question of the applicability of the Council Directive on the Implementation of the Principle of Equal Treatment for Men and Women as regards Access to Employment, Vocational Training and Promotion and Working Conditions 76/207/EEC ("the Equal Treatment Directive") to a difference of treatment based on sexual orientation. - 5.
+On 17 April 1998 the applicants submitted their observations in response to those of the Government.